Banjar, India: Geography

 River Tirthan flows through Banjar along with the tributary Pushpabhadra flowing through the tourist town of Jibhi.
 The town of Banjar is located at the confluence of these two rivers.
+Tirthan River is protected by the Himachal Legislature as a free-flowing river.

 'Banjar mela ' is the prominent festival of the region which is celebrated each year in the month of May.

 Tirthan and Jibhi valley are the two main attractions in Banjar.
 Tirthan valley is also known for the Trout fish Valley and its divine beauty.
 People of Banjar celebrate many festivals like Magh-Sakranti (in January), Faguli (in March), Shairi (in September), and Diwali.
 People wear woolen clothes.
 There are many holy places.